 Some (Very Good) Reasons to Enroll Your Child at KAIS EMS

-Our faculty are all either qualified teachers or experts in their fields (with master’s degrees or above).
+- Our faculty are all qualified teachers, with several members being experts in their fields (with master’s degrees or above).
 And we can’t stress this enough — they all love teaching.

-From third grade on, our students are empowered with choice: choice in projects to work on, choice in elective classes to take, choice in Focus Groups to attend.
+- Our students are empowered with choice: choice in projects to work on, choice in elective classes to take, choice in Homework Labs to attend.
 At the same time, we give them all the guidance they need, especially those students who before they came to us, had not had the guidance they needed and deserved.

 Some Reasons for Not Attending KAIS EMS

-While our sports program is evolving and improving, it is unlikely to ever be up to the standards of the larger international schools.
+- While our sports program is evolving and improving, it is unlikely to ever be up to the standards of the larger international schools.
 We just don’t have the space.
 If you want your child to attend a school with a robust, competitive sports program, we are probably not for you.
-That being said, however, for a school our size, our sports program is very respectable and we make excellent use of the space that we have.
-We offer swimming lessons at a nearby sports and fitness center, and we have daily in-school fitness classes that keep our students in tip-top shape both physically and mentally (and we like to play a lot of ping-pong).
-And in 2016, our soccer team is going all the way to Italy to compete in a tournament there.
-At any rate, as far as sports is concerned, our focus is on the opportunities for personal growth that sports present rather than on the sports in and of themselves.
+That being said, for a school our size, our sports program is very respectable and we make excellent use of the space that we have.
+We offer swimming lessons at a nearby sports and fitness center, and we have frequent morning workouts that keep our students in tip-top shape both physically and mentally (and we like to play a lot of table tennis and four square).
+At any rate, as far as sports are concerned, our focus is on the opportunities for personal growth that sports present rather than on the sports in and of themselves.

-We are very proud of our Japanese-Language program, but we also know that it is unrealistic for us to expect a child in our program to develop his or her Japanese-language skills at the same rate as a child attending a Japanese school.
+- We are very proud of our Japanese program, but we also know that it is unrealistic for us to expect a child in our program to develop his or her Japanese-language skills at the same rate as a child attending a Japanese school.
 Some international schools devote several hours a day to Japanese, and for some families, these would be the best option.
 But at KAIS EMS, our first priority is English.
-We have, therefore, made the conscious decision to focus on English five hours a day; only one hour is devoted to Japanese.
+We have, therefore, made the conscious decision to focus on English five hours a day; only two classes per week are devoted to Japanese.
 This ensures that our students are fully proficient and fluent in one language and fairly advanced in another.
 Parents of students at our school who want their children to be “perfect” in Japanese are advised to have their children attend a cram school or spend part of their vacations in a Japanese school.

-Though we respect all religions and their adherents, KAIS EMS is a secular school.
+- Though we respect all religions and their adherents, KAIS EMS is a secular school.
 We do not reject or edit works of literature or other texts based on religious considerations.
 In our science classes, we teach "Darwinian" evolution.
-Thus, parents who don’t want their children exposed to the western literary canon or to scientific ideas that challenge or oppose orthodox religious thinking should consider one of the many religion-based international schools that are available in Tokyo.
-Please note, however, that if their parents request it, we do allow some students to substitute some classes for others (sex education, for example).
+Thus, parents who do not want their children exposed to the western literary canon or to scientific ideas that challenge or oppose orthodox religious thinking should consider one of the many religion-based international schools that are available in Tokyo.
+Please note, however, that if their parents request it, we do allow students to skip out of some workshops (sex education, for example).
 We are quite flexible about such things and do all we can — again, within reason — to make everyone feel at home and their ideas and beliefs respected.